variadico/noti/docs/man/noti.1.md

 : Trigger a HipChat notification.
 This requires `hipchat.accessToken` and `hipchat.room` to be set.

+--keybase
+: Trigger a Keybase notification.
+This requires `keybase.conversation` to be set.

 -p, \--pushbullet
 : Trigger a Pushbullet notification.
 This requires `pushbullet.accessToken` to be set.